 Easing into the new feeding ritual:

 Despite sleeping through half of each day, by the time your newborn is 30 days old, they’re way more “awakened” than they might seem.
-One month is an age of learning and discovery for you both.

 Baby talk: listen closely, they’re already communicating.